The types of butterflies native to the world's fields, forests and residential areas, present themselves to humans both formally and informally.

 Rural and forest road managers can also follow the do nothing route by refraining from mowing the strips of land that border the roads until September.
 Yahner notes that, "Various butterfly species will use edge habitats for a short time.
 If road edges are mowed in June, this will not only destroy habitat for butterflies that may use it then, but also for other species that may use the same area later in the summer."

-In the end, these do nothing conservation practices will actually increase biodiversity in the area.
+In the end, do nothing conservation practices promote biodiversity.
 For example, butterflies and wildflowers, the perfect nature picture, go hand in hand.
 Butterflies both pollinate and feed upon them.
 Increased butterfly populations encourage the continual propagation of wildflowers.
 Additionally, butterfly larvae, the caterpillars, are important food sources for many birds.

 Good advice for rural farmer and/or woodlot owner, take a load off of your feet.
 Do nothing except watch the butterfly population grow.